2 min read

 Ubuntu has stopped using swap partitions and has started using swap files.
 But for me, the swap file is not listed instead a swap partition is listed - /dev/dm-2.

-How to set it up then?
+How to set it up then?link

 open a terminal and follow the steps below: